remonechev/Biostasis-FrontEnd/README.md

         sudo gem install cocoapods

-2. Navigate to the project's ios folder using terminal `cd ~/biostasis-frontend/ios`, you will see a ruby file called `Podfile`.
+2. Navigate to the project's ios folder using terminal `cd ~/Biostasis-FrontEnd/ios`, you will see a ruby file called `Podfile`.
 Then, install pods into the project by typing in the terminal:

         pod install

     or (For m1 chip)

-        arch -x86_64 pod install
+        arch -x86_64 pod install (TODO(remonechev): Is this still correct?)

 3. Once completed, there will be a message that says: